Parker Mill County Park History

 Conspicuous by its absence, a dam was originally part of the mill site.
 In the 1960s, due to unusually heavy rains, the dam was washed away by torrents of water.
 However, during the recent roadwork the headrace was extended (to the new mill stream) should rebuilding of the dam become possible at some future date.

 The Parker Family

-The Parker family continues to live in the immediate vicinity of the Mill and was of invaluable assistance during and since the restoration.
-The original Parker house (the fieldstone house to the west) is retained by the Matthaei family as private property.
+The Parker family continues to live in the vicinity and was of invaluable assistance during and since the restoration.
+The original Parker house (the fieldstone house to the west) is now owned by the new senior living development.